 So, you've just completed your diamond painting and, like any proud artist, you want to preserve what you've created for years to come.
 Who could blame you?
 The whole point of a diamond painting is to create something dazzling.
-But the passage of time can cause your diamonds to lose their shine, erode, and even dislodge.

 Nobody wants to put in hours and days and weeks of hard work and focus, only to have it fade completely away in a few years.
 So, what to do with a finished diamond painting that you want to preserve?
 It's time to bring in a few choice sealants.

 Join us, today, as we break down how to preserve your diamond painting kits.

 But, before we get started we want to make sure you are aware of a discount on all our diamond paintings.
 If you'd like you can head over to Diamondxpres right now and use TIPS30 coupon code for a 30% discount.

 In this article, we didn't distinguish between a square drill painting or a round drill painting, so assume these techniques work equally as well on each.

 Preserve Your Diamond Painting